marcolaux/asus-g14-fedora/README.md

 > asusboot.service removes and adds again the i2c_hid modules because on Fedora 32 the touchpad sometimes is not initialized correctly on boot.
 This fixes this.

 > asusgpuboot.services sets the power state that was previously selected (AMD only or AMD+Nvidia on demand).
-This service gets called on boot and resume.
+This service gets called on boot.

 **5. Reboot**